screwdriver-cd/guide/docs/user-guide/FAQ.md

       url: "#how-do-i-delete-a-pipeline-permanently"
     - title: How do I fix "Build failed to start" error message?
       url: "#how-do-i-fix-build-failed-to-start-error-message"
-    - title: How do I re-run a job's build?
+    - title: How do I rollback?
-      url: "#how-do-i-re-run-a-jobs-build"
+      url: "#how-do-i-rollback"
 ---

 # Frequently Asked Questions